-- (1) Determine the unduplicated number of students enrolled at the school (or district or state) in the grade levels reported on the report card in question (excluding students enrolled in self-contained special education classes) receiving instruction in mathematics, English language arts, science, or social studies (or enrolled in classes in these content areas for secondary schools) on the forty-fifth day of school. - (2) Determine the total number of classroom teachers delivering instruction in mathematics, English language arts, science, or social studies (or FTE in these content areas for secondary schools) at the school (or district or state) in the grade levels reported on the report card in question (excluding counselors, librarians, administrators, specialists, and teachers of art, music, physical education, or special education). - (3) Determine the number of self-contained students with disabilities enrolled in the school on forty-fifth day. - (4) Determine the total number of teachers of self-contained special education classes at the school. - (5) Find the total number of students: (1) + (3). - (6) Find the student-teacher ratio in "regular" core classes: (1) / (2). - (7) Find the student-teacher ratio in self-contained classes for students with disabilities: (3) / (4). - (8) Find the sum of the student-teacher ratios, weighted by the proportion of students: [((1)/(5))\(6)] + [((3)/(5))\(7)].
+- (1) Determine the unduplicated number of students enrolled at the school (or district or state) in the grade levels reported on the report card in question (excluding students enrolled in self-contained special education classes) receiving instruction in mathematics, English language arts, science, or social studies (or enrolled in classes in these content areas for secondary schools) on the forty-fifth day of school. - (2) Determine the total number of classroom teachers FTEs allocated to delivering instruction in mathematics, English language arts, science, or social studies (or FTE in these content areas for secondary schools) at the school (or district or state) in the grade levels reported on the report card in question (excluding counselors, librarians, administrators, specialists, and teachers of art, music, physical education, or special education). - (3) Determine the number of self-contained students with disabilities enrolled in the school on forty-fifth day. - (4) Determine the total number of teachers of self-contained special education classes at the school. - (5) Find the total number of students: (1) + (3). - (6) Find the student-teacher ratio in "regular" core classes: (1) / (2). - (7) Find the student-teacher ratio in self-contained classes for students with disabilities: (3) / (4). - (8) Find the sum of the student-teacher ratios, weighted by the proportion of students: [((1)/(5))\(6)] + [((3)/(5))\(7)].

-School districts via Professional Certification Staff (PCS) file
+School districts via Professional Certification Staff (PCS) file and on the Summer Survey for verification of new data systems